 Use these Renaissance fruit paste recipes to make your own sweetmeats.
 Fruit pastes are similar to medieval leaches and today's fruit leathers.
 They consisted of the pulp of various fruits reduced by heat to a kind of thick marmalade, with the addition of, sometimes, nearly double their weight in sugar.

-The fruit paste was boiled to reach the preferred consistence and then molded into fancy shapes such as rings or knots, dried, and then either left plain, or at times they were crystallized, or candied.
+The fruit paste was boiled to reach the preferred consistence and then cut in strips or molded into fancy shapes such as rings or knots, dried, and then either left plain, or at times they were crystallized, or candied.

 Pastes in decorative shapes were often used to ornament desserts such as cakes, pies, tarts, and puddings.
 They were colorful, very chewy, and very sweet tasting.
 You will enjoy trying these easy-to-make candy treats that date from medieval times.